• Home

 abhyāse’ py asamartho ’si mat- karma- paramo

-repeatedly if unable to Presence action highest
+repeatedly if unable to Presence karma highest

 returning